danktec/whereami/README.md

 determine that it's in the same DC as the fastest responding host.

 ## Contributing
-We need to build out the locations.json file to contain as many hosts inside datacenters as possible.
+We need to build out the locations.json file to contain as many known hosts inside datacenters as possible.

-If you own a system which consistently responds to pings and you know the datacenter which it's located in, you can add it under the appropriate region.
+If you own a system which consistently responds to pings and you know the datacenter within which it's located, you can add it under the appropriate region in locations.json

 ## File Format